usamasarwar36/AndroidTestDemo/README.md

 -The focus of this demo is to use and explore:
 -
 -* Use Java and the latest Android SDK as a target platform.
--* The information (posts and post details) should be available offline.
+-* The information (posts and post details) is available offline.
 It's assumed that if it's the first time you are accessing the app, and you are offline, you shouldn't see anything.
--* The code should be production grade.
--* It should compile and run.
 -
 -### Learning Outcome
 -